Clear Solutions for Parks

 The same sources of pollution harming our communities are also fueling the climate crisis, and the consequences are alarming.
 Climate change has increased the frequency and intensity of wildfires over natural levels across the western U.S., including at Yosemite and other parks, raised sea level at the Statue of Liberty and other coastal parks, and is melting glaciers at Glacier Bay and Glacier.

 Without strong safeguards protecting the air we breathe, we cannot keep our parks and local economies healthy, let alone people.

 Fortunately, certain national parks and wilderness areas have the strongest clean air protections in the country.
-Mandated by the Clean Air Act, the Regional Haze Rule requires federal and state agencies, as well as industry and organizations like NPCA to work together to restore clear skies at parks such as Yosemite, Grand Canyon and Great Smoky Mountains.
+Mandated by the Clean Air Act, the Regional Haze Rule requires federal and state agencies, as well as industry and organizations like NPCA to work together to restore clear skies at parks such as Yellowstone, Grand Canyon and Great Smoky Mountains.
 Currently, all 50 states are in the process of developing their next round of regional haze plans to submit to the Environmental Protection Agency, specifying the pollution-reducing measures they will implement to improve air quality and visibility in parks.

 NPCA continues to work directly with state agencies and lawmakers, providing data and expertise, helping to secure strong state plans to limit haze pollution, and defending existing plans — in court, if necessary.

 Reducing pollution, transitioning to clean energy and increasing energy efficiency are critical solutions to protect our national parks, our communities and our climate.
 And strong state regional haze plans are a key part of the process to get us there.